ajhamdi/MVTN/README.md

 The results will be saved in `results/00/0001/` folder that canotina the camera view points and the renderings of some example as well the checkpoints and the logs.
 <br>

-The `ViewSelector` object in `ops.py` is the main class in this work .. it has options "random" , "canonical" and "learned" ...
+The `ViewSelector` object in `ops.py` is the main class in this work .. it has options "random" , "circular" and "learned" ...

 ## Other files
 - `models/renderer.py` contains the main Pytorch3D  differentiable renderer class that can render multi-view images for point clouds and meshes adaptively.